Virginia Conventions: Constitutional Commission of 1927

 The Commission met from July 7, 1926 – February 16, 1927, and Virginia Chief Justice Robert R. Prentis was appointed its chair.
 Governor Harry F. Byrd Sr., the successor boss of the Democratic Organization in Virginia, sought and gained governmental reform streamlining local government and increasing the power of the governor over the executive, as well as implementing constitutional restrictions on the General Assembly's ability to incur debt.

 Limited Constitutional Convention of 1933

 The convention met on October 25, 1933, and adjourned that day.
-It elected C. O'Connor Goolrick as its presiding officer.
+It elected C. O'Conor Goolrick as its presiding officer.
 To answer Congressional legislation, it ratified the 21st Amendment repealing the 18th Amendment so as to allow the sale of alcoholic beverages.
 The 21st Amendment is the only amendment that required state convention ratification as of that time.
 The Amendment was ratified nationally by three-fourths of the states on December 5, 1933.